 3. What type of relationship do want with your sales manager?

-This is my favorite of the six questions to ask.
+When it comes to smart interview questions, this is one of my favorites.
+There is so much to discuss and learn.
 Here are a few common responses top performers give to this question.
 Your superstar sales candidate may want a: